Br1sbane/test02/content/blog/Key_Blockchain_Terms.md

 •	**Smart Contract**: The conditions of a classical contract (if you deliver service X to me, I will pay you amount Y.) can be programmed on a blockchain.
 Once the event is confirmed, the payment (or the pre-agreed transaction) is triggered automatically with the nice side effect of being fast and cost-efficient.

 •	**Trusted intermediaries**: These are the people we rely on to complete a transaction, e.g., banks, brokers, Uber etc. As the blockchain connects sellers and buyers directly, there is no need for any central party or trusted intermediaries.
-You might have heard: Banking without banks, insurance without insurers, contracts without lawyers, publishing without publishers, etc...
+You might have heard: Banking without banks, insurance without insurers, contracts without lawyers, publishing without publishers, etc.

 •	**Trustless**: It was very difficult for me to comprehend why trustless might be a positive feature.
 From a blockchain perspective, this term describes that blockchain transactions can be carried out without approval from a bank, lawyer, or any other middleman.
 Even if sellers and buyers do not know each other, the blockchain algorithm ensures that the transaction will be completed.